 - Staff participates in client's employee benefit plans

-The interpretation would require members to evaluate the significance of any threats and suggests the following firms apply the following safeguards when threats are significant to potentially reduce threats to independence:
+The interpretation would require members to evaluate the significance of any threats.
+If a member concludes that threats are significant, the proposal suggests (but does not require) the following possible safeguards to eliminate or reduce threats to an acceptable level, which would allow performance of the services:

 - discuss the threats / safeguards analysis with the client's governance committee (to ensure agreement with the firm's approach to maintain independence)

-- rotate staff performing augmentation services (may mitigate the self-review threat)
+- rotate staff performing the nonattest services (may mitigate the self-review threat)

 - monitor scope of the staff's activities (may mitigate the management participation threat)

 PEEC members had several discussions on this proposed interpretation and thoughtfully considered various concerns.
-Thus to obtain stakeholder feedback on the concerns, the proposal includes several questions for respondents' consideration, including:
+To obtain stakeholder feedback on the concerns, the proposal includes several questions for respondents' consideration, including:

 - clarity of the safeguard that augmentation be of a short duration

-- approach to address the appearance of independence
+- whether the proposal appropriately addresses the appearance of independence

 Comments on this proposal are due March 7, 2019